rsdoiel/antenna/planet.md

 ---

-## Russia expects 'difficult' talks with Ukraine in Istanbul
+## Russia and Ukraine agree to exchange 1,200 POWs

 date: 2025-07-23, from: RTÉ News

-Russia has confirmed it will take part in peace talks with Ukraine later in Istanbul and said it expected the meeting would be "very difficult".
+Russia and Ukraine during talks in Istanbul have agreed to exchange 1,200 prisoners of war each, a Russian negotiator said, adding Moscow offered to hand Kyiv the bodies of 3,000 killed soldiers.

 <br>